gasparka/thesis/docs/4_examples.rst

 Linear-phase DC removal Filter
 ------------------------------

-Pyha has been designed in the way that it can represent RTL designs exactly as the user defines, however thanks to the object-oriented nature all these low level details can be abstracted away and then Pyha turns into HLS language.
-To increase productivity, abstraction is needed.

-Pyha is based on the object-oriented design practices, this greatly simplifies the design reuse as the classes can be used to initiate objects.
-Another benefit is that classes can abstract away the implementation details, in that sense Pyha can become a high-level synthesis (HLS) language.

-This chapter gives an example on how to reuse the moving average filter for ...
+This design demonstrates how the object-oriented nature of Pyha can be used for simple design reuse by chaining multiple MA filters to implement linear-phase DC removal filter.

 Direct conversion (homodyne or zero-IF) receivers have become very popular recently especially in the realm of software defined radio.
 There are many benefits to direct conversion receivers, but there are also some serious drawbacks, the largest being DC offset and IQ imbalances :cite:`bladerfdoc`.

-DC offset looks like a peak near the 0Hz on the frequency response.
-In the time domain, it manifests as a constant component on the harmonic signal.
+DC offset looks like a peak near the 0 Hz on the frequency response.
+In time domain it manifests as a constant component on the harmonic signal.

 In :cite:`dcremoval_lyons`, Rick Lyons investigates the use of moving average algorithm as a DC removal circuit.
 This works by subtracting the MA output from the input signal.
 The problem of this approach is the